A unique place for a School or Group visit!

 • PERSONAL SERVICE Each group gets a dramatic talk, tailored to your exact needs, and given by our enthusiastic and knowledgeable curators.
 The talks are based around a reconstruction of a 19th Century Operation, or on a series of activities based in the Herb Garret that is a wonderful cross-curricula programme.

-• PROFFESSIONAL SERVICE Our education service is coordinated by our Education Officer and delivered by trained education staff and knowledgeable curators.
+• PROFESSIONAL SERVICE Our education service is coordinated by our Education Officer and delivered by trained education staff and knowledgeable curators.

 'We are thoroughly looking forward to our 20th Annual visit and lurid demonstration'